How do Neoforge installers work

 installertools

 , skip it if the mojmaps are already downloaded locally.
-(Worth mentioning that the fatjar installers were taped onto the system very recently.)outputs
+(Worth mentioning that the fatjar installers were taped onto the system very recently.) - Something about

 {